tmpg/secws/lab300/lab300_transparent_data_encryption.md

 X-IL
 9o2n
 ````
-Notice that you see **CANNOT** see the data in the USERS tablespace that is encrpyted.
+Notice that you **CANNOT** see the data in the USERS tablespace that is encrpyted.

 ## Step 3: Working with Wallet